-- Wash and dry if needed (if grown organically and picked yourself, no need)
+- Wash and dry if needed (if grown organically and picked yourself, there’s no need).

-- Place frozen berries in a freezer container for longer storage (they’ve lasted as long as 2 years for us!).
+- Place frozen berries in a freezer bag or freezer container, label, and return to freezer to storage.
+Blueberries prepared this way have lasted as long as 2 years in our freezer!

 How To Dry Blueberries – (the easy way*)

-- Lay out on the tray of a food dehydrator in a single layer.
+- Lay the berries on a tray of a food dehydrator in a single layer (I have an Excalibur Food Dehydrator, which I really love).
 If you want to take the time, you can save out all the big blueberries for eating and try to dry berries of roughly the same size so they’ll be done together.
 Or not – you can see above I usually don’t.

 - Dry the berries at 125 degrees (or recommended setting for fruit for your dehydrator model) for 4-5 hours before doing the first check.
-I pull out berries that are dried (no moisture remaining when pressed) and place into a freezer baggie, before continuing to dry the rest.
+I pull out berries that are dried (no moisture remaining when pressed) and place into a freezer bag or mason jar, before continuing to dry the rest.
 Check every 2-3 hours after the first check.

 *The ‘official’ way to dry blueberries is to blanch them first to break the skins, but since I’m not a fan of blanching (like beans or snap peas), you can guess I don’t go to the trouble.
 I’m okay with the slightly more papery end-product without blanching, but if you want a chewier dried blueberry, follow the steps outlined here (which also has oven drying directions if you don’t have a food dryer).

-Blueberry Jam & Sauces for Canning (or Fridge/Freezer)
+Blueberry Jam & Sauces for Canning, Fridge or Freezer